SalishSeaCast/docs/work_env/emacs_config.rst

 * Download the EmacsLisp file
   (file extension :file:`.el`)
   into your :file:`$HOME/elisp/` directory
-* Byte-compile the mode file in :program:`emacs` with the command :command:`M-x byte-compile-file`, giving the path and file name at the prompt that follow;
-  e.g. :file:`~/elisp/yaml-mode.el`
 * Add the appropriate configuration statements listed below to your :file:`$HOME/.emacs` file
 * Restart :program:`emacs` for the changes to take effect